 Close coupled toilets

-The close couple toilet design has no gap between the cistern and toilet pan – the cistern sits directly on the toilet pan.
-It looks neater than the plastic connector in link toilet suites, but you'll still have to clean the trap pipeware.
+The close coupled toilet design has no gap between the cistern and toilet pan – the cistern sits directly on the toilet pan.
+It looks neater than the plastic connector in link toilet suites, but you'll still have to clean the trap pipeware at the back.

 Back to wall toilets

-This is the next step up, budget-wise.
-As well as eliminating any gap between the cistern and toilet pan, it also sits flush with the wall so there's no cleaning behind the toilet for dust.
+Back to wall toilets are considered the next step up, budget-wise.
+As well as eliminating any gap between the cistern and toilet pan, this toilet type also sits flush with the wall so there's no need to clean behind the toilet for dust.

 Concealed cistern toilets